Socratica-Org/matchmaking/README.md

 python attendees.py # to create initial cache
 ```

 You should now successfully have a `graphData.json` file.

+### Generating summarized data (optional)

 You now have the option to summarize each response.
 For example,

 > i want to learn how to sculpt/pottery! creating something from a block of clay would be incredible but would take a lot of time/lessons.